zhangjunhd/reading-notes/ml/LearningElasticStack7.md

 }
 ```

 As you can see, the product has many different fields, as it is of a completely different category.
 Yet, there are some fields that are common in all products.
-The common fields are the reason why all of these documents are called `products`.

 When the first document about the product type was indexed in the index catalog, the following tasks were performed by Elasticsearch: